shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-identity-platform-login.md

 ---

-# Microsoft Monetize - Microsoft Identity Platform Login
+# Microsoft Monetize - Microsoft Identity Platform login

 This document outlines an overview of authenticating users for Xandr Advertising Products using Microsoft Identity Platform.